JonathanBowker/privacy-framework/README.md

    ## For Update Notifications
     Follow me on Twitter: (@jonathanbowker}[https://twitter.com/jonathanbowker].

-    Watch or star the project on Github: <a href="https://github.com/jonathanbowker/privacy-framework">https://github.com/jonathanbowker/privacy-framework</a>

    ### Suggestions, Comments, Feedback
     Feedback or new tool suggestions are extremely welcome!
 Please feel free to reach out on Twitter or submit an issue on Github.